Sydney-Informatics-Hub/training-nfcore-rnaseq.parttwo/_episodes/2_nextflow_to_RStudio.md

 #### Using R/RStudio IDE for DE analysis
 - The gene-count matrix which was generated using the nefcore-rnaseq pipline can be used to perform statistical analyses and determine differentially expressed (DE) genes and pathways.
 - Multiple independant packages/libraries have been developed in [R-programming](https://www.r-project.org/), which can be used for performing various kinds of 'omics' analysis.
 - R packages such as [DeSeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html), [EdgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) etc are used for identification of differencially expressed (DE) genes.
-We will be using DeSeq2 for our analysis.
+Today we will be using DeSeq2.

 ### Run RStudio on the Nimbus trainee VM